Coronary artery disease

 Coronary artery disease is primarily due to atherosclerosis, an inflammatory process that leads to atheroma development and remodeling/stenosis of the coronary arteries.
-A stenosis of >50% of diameter or >75% cross-section diameter reduction can lead to angina.
+Diameter stenosis of >50% or a cross-sectional area reduction of >75% can lead to angina.
 Thrombus formation after plaque disruption can lead to acute coronary syndrome 1,2.

 There are a variety of techniques to image coronary artery disease including both anatomical and functional modalities.
-Coronary angiography has been the mainstay for many years, but in certain patient groups is being replaced by non-invasive imaging such as coronary CT angiography (cCTA).
+Coronary angiography has been the mainstay for many years, but in certain patient groups, it is being replaced by non-invasive imaging such as coronary CT angiography (cCTA).

 There are several appropriate clinical indications for the performance of coronary CTA 8:

 acute chest pain in patients with a low-to-intermediate pretest probability of coronary artery disease

 evaluation of coronary artery anatomy and bypass grafts

 patients with technically limited images from echocardiography or MRI

 Haemodynamically-significant stenoses are those >70% for all coronary arteries, except the left main coronary artery where >50% stenosis is considered significant 7.

 In a posthoc analysis of prospectively acquired data, a cutoff value > -70 HU of the perivascular fat attenuation index (FAI) around the proximal right coronary artery was found to be predictive of increased all-cause mortality 10.